 The basic sanctions for DUID should be comparable to those for DUI.
-There's one exception: an alcohol interlock is required for repeat DUI offenders in many states and first-time DUI offenders in 25 states but is useless for DUID offenders.
+There's one exception: an alcohol interlock is required for repeat DUI offenders in many states and first-time DUI offenders in 25 states but is useless for DUID offenders who were impaired by drugs alone.
 Enhanced sanctions are appropriate for drivers using both alcohol and drugs because of the greatly increased crash risk produced by their combined effects.